Hooman Ramezani

 Research and Projects

-I am interested in Health AI, Machine Learning, Computer Vision.
-My research expierience spans previous work with the UW VIP Lab, various internships, and my Masters at UofT.
+I am interested in large-scale ML systems, GPU performance optimization, and Health AI.
+My research experience spans my current work at Nebius on training and inference optimization, previous work with the UW VIP Lab, and my Masters at UofT.

 LN-Transformer: Lung Nodule Transformer for Sparse CT Segmentation